ashasoroushpoor/Iris_tutorial_popl21/README.md

 To update, do `git pull`.
 After an update, the development may fail to compile because of outdated dependencies.
 To fix that, please run `opam update` followed by `make build-dep`.

+### Installing Iris without opam (not recommended)

+You can also install Iris without opam, but this will increase the risk of build failures due to incompatibilities.
+Assuming you already have an appropriate version of Coq installed, you need to install both std++ and Iris:

+* Clone [std++](https://gitlab.mpi-sws.org/iris/stdpp/), then run `make -jN && make install` (where `N` is the number of CPU cores you wish to use for the build).
+* Clone [Iris](https://gitlab.mpi-sws.org/iris/iris/), then run `make -jN && make install`.

+We usually make sure that the latest commits of std++, Iris, and the tutorial work together, but sometimes they can be temporarily broken.
+The versions installed via opam is always guaranteed to work.

 ## Working on the exercises